 It does not matter whether the business sells directly through sales reps or through an e-commerce model – the goal is to convert as many leads to sales as possible.

-At each phase of the buying process, it’s critical to give the customer exactly what he or she needs, exactly when needed and in the desired format.
+At each phase of the buying process, it’s critical to .
 This is essential for establishing and maintaining high conversion rates in the sales funnel.
 Social media channels like Facebook, LinkedIn, Twitter, YouTube, Instagram and Pinterest are social media platforms that customers typically leverage on their smartphones, tablets and laptops as part of the purchase process.
 In addition, customers are all different in that they learn and respond by different content formats.
 This requires businesses to produce content in a variety of formats including text, web pages, blog posts, reviews, images and video.

 Businesses must also embrace customer research and intelligence in order to know what customers want and do not want.
 Again, whether a business sells through a direct sales force or online, it should be familiar with the customer buying process and ensure that the messaging and content are meaningful, relevant and defensible.
 Accessing demographic, transactional, psychographic and behavioral data is key, as is leveraging social media, analytics and automation.
 Businesses that do so are those that experience higher conversion rates and typically attain their marketing objectives.